-Fortunately, backpacking has been around long enough that people have come up with some:
+Fortunately, backpacking has been around long enough that people have come up with some great bike packing gear.

 By using carbon fiber poles, the MSR Reflex 1 manages to get down to an astonishingly light trail weight: only 23 oz.
 That’s one of the lightest tents you’ll find.
 The micromesh canopy and nylon rainfly will protect you from the elements, and with 17.5 square feet of floor space, you’ll have just enough room to fall asleep with a little bit of leftover space to store gear in the vestibule.

 The Reflex is nonfreestanding, so you’ll need to make sure you can stake it wherever you decide to camp.
 Beyond that, the Reflex is ready for just about anything you can throw at it in the spring, summer, and fall.
 Of course, this ultra-lightweight versatility is going to cost you.

 You can also use something that’s less significant than a tent but will still keep you out of the weather, as a Sea to Summit Tarp Shelter ($199) that packs down to 3 x 9 inches, which is easily storable in a frame or seat bag.

 You don’t need the latest in ultra-light gear, but keep in mind that the combined weight of you and your bike is going to determine how hard it is to climb hills and how difficult it is to handle descents.
 You’re going to regret packing a full-size camp stove, a carton of eggs, a huge tent, and a bunch of extra food when you’re faced with a 1,000-foot climb.